 Japanese: one of the easiest pronunciations

 The pronunciation of Japanese is much easier than that of Chinese.
-Like English, Japanese has no tones (including the Chinese characters in Japanese, which also have no tones) only accents.
+Similar to English, Japanese has no tones (including the Chinese characters in Japanese, which also have no tones) only accents.

 Furthermore, compared to Chinese, which has some problematic phonemes, almost everyone can learn Japanese pronunciation quickly.
 It’s worth mentioning that the ratio of vowels to consonants in Japanese is almost 1:1, making it the most musical language.